Mary Elizabeth Winstead

 Mary Elizabeth Winstead and Ewan McGregor

-While the actor's ex-wife remained silent, his daughter Clara did not hold back her emotions.
-Under one of Winstead's photos, she commented, "The most beautiful and talented woman on Earth?
+While the actor's ex-wife stayed quiet, his daughter Clara didn't hold back.
+On one of Winstead's Instagram posts, she wrote: "The most beautiful and talented woman on Earth?
 Oh god, you're all delusional.
 She's a piece of trash."

 Ewan McGregor and Mary Winstead perform at the 2021 Go Gala